danielodriscoll/DevOps-Portfolio/docs/decisions.md

  Set a $1 budget alert, Free Tier usage alerts and destroyed resources after each session to esnure cost efficency (120 in credits).
 Wrote main.tf to provision three resources: an SSH key pair (uploading my public key so I can log in), a security group (firewall) locking SSH and HTTP to my own IP for private testing while leaving outbound open so the server can fetch updates and images, and a t3.micro EC2 instance.
 Hit and fixed a real-world issue, my home broadband IP changes dynamically, so SSH failed until I updated terraform.tfvars and re-applied, which demonstrated Terraform's value: one line changed, one firewall rule updated in place, no resources recreated.
 Successfully SSH'd into the live server (learning that a cloud instance has both a public IP for internet access and a private IP for AWS-internal networking, and that the first-connection fingerprint prompt is SSH's trust-on-first-use identity check).

 Added Terraform validation and security scanning to CI as two separate jobs in ci.yml: terraform-validate runs fmt -check and validate (using init -backend=false so it needs no AWS credentials), and terraform-security runs tfsec to catch misconfigurations like open security groups or unencrypted storage, the IaC equivalent of Trivy scanning Docker images

+After pushing new commit, the terraform jobs failed.
+Firstly due to incorrect foramtting, my public ssh key that get attached to the ec2 is obtained with file() from my local machine, but the ci piplien uses a new ubuntu VM which cant see outside the project folder.
+Solution woul dbe to add the ssh key as a variable into hidden terraform.tfvars and declare it in my variables.tf and call it in the main.tf.

+TFsec caught 4 security issues with my terraform folder.

+Result #1 CRITICAL Security group rule allows egress to multiple public internet addresses. -> Impact Your port is egressing data to the internet
+  Resolution Set a more restrictive cidr range

+Result #2 HIGH Instance does not require IMDS access to require a token -> Impact Instance metadata service can be interacted with freely
+  Resolution Enable HTTP token requirement for IMDS

+Result #3 HIGH Root block device is not encrypted. -> Impact The block device could be compromised and read from Resolution Turn on encryption for all block devices

+Result #4 LOW Security group rule does not have a description. -> Impact Descriptions provide context for the firewall rule reasons
+  Resolution Add descriptions for all security groups rules

+My CI pipeline caught 3 high vulnerable issues with the terraform setup.

+To address 2 and 3 I used
+  metadata_options {
+    http_tokens = "required"
+  }
+  root_block_device {
+    encrypted = true
+  }

+IMDSv2: blocks SSRF attacks from stealing IAM credentials via the instance metadata service

+EBS encryption: encrypts the disk at rest so data isn't readable from physical drives or leaked snapshots, and satisfies compliance requirements like GDPR/HIPAA for free with one setting.

+1 is actually safe as I've set it up to my local ip only can access, so it's a false positive.
+Just added # tfsec:ignore:aws-ec2-no-public-egress-sgr comment above egress{} which will ignore the vulnerability, get id aws-ec2-no-public-egress-sgr  from CI pipleine logs

+## Phase 5